ntaylor89/nate-site/src/pages/posts/07-21-2017---building-a-blog-with-gatsby-js-pt-1/index.md

 ## Prerequisites

 You'll need
-- Familiarity with ES6 JavaScript
+- Familiarity with ES6 JavaScript and React
 - [Node](https://nodejs.org/en/) and NPM installed

 ## Initializing the Project